Tug-of-war between idioms' figurative and literal interpretations in LLMs: Methodology

 \subsection{Activation patching}

 Activation patching is a technique to identify which activations in a model contribute to a particular output~\cite{wang2022interpretability, meng2022locating, hanna2023does, conmy2023towards, stolfo2023mechanistic}.
-Instead of knocking out a component, we replace it with specific representations.
-This involves running the model on input A, then selectively replacing (patching) certain activations with those obtained from a paired input B:
+This involves running the model on input A, then selectively patching certain activations with those obtained from a paired input B:

 By comparing the original output for input A with the altered output after patching, we can precisely measure how much the introduced activations from input B shift the model’s output.